Harry45/Harry45.github.io/blog.md

 permalink: /blog/
 ---

-Below is a list of cool experience I have had in my life.
+I love blogging.
+I must admit that I don't do it regularly but I will surely write a post if it is of interest to me.
+Stay tuned!
+A full list of my blog posts is as follows.

 <ul class="listing">
 {% for post in site.posts %}